drvy/drvys-box/README.md

-# Xenial (16.04), NGINX, PHP7, MySQL, Jekyll and Composer
+# Bionic (18.04), NGINX, PHP 7.2, MySQL, Jekyll and Composer

 ## Introduction
 Basic Vagrant Setup with a bootstrap script for a LEMP (NGINX, PHP7, MySQL) stack, Jekyll, Ruby and Composer.
-Makes use of the 64 bit version of Ubuntu Xenial (16.04) box provided by Vagrant itself.
+Makes use of the 64 bit version of Ubuntu Bionic (18.04) box provided by Vagrant itself.
 Automates the setup and initial configuration of the packages.

 Its a custom machine I use in my projects.